 A healthy heart beats 50 - 70 times per minute

 A study by Dr. Emma Gray of The British CBT and Counseling Service for Spotify found that people are generally more relaxed when listening to songs from 50-80 BPM, and being relaxed is a great productivity booster.
-When we hit that BPM sweet spot, the mind becomes calm, alert, and concentration is increased.
+When we hit that BPM sweet spot, the mind becomes calm and alert and concentration is increased.
 Listening to music in the 50- to 80-beat range puts the brain in an alpha state.

 When we are awake, we are typically in a state of mind known as beta, a heightened state of alertness in which our brainwave activity is between 14 and 30 HZ.
-When the brain slows down to 7 to 14 HZ, we are in a more relaxed alpha state that allows us to be more receptive and open, and less critical.
-This state of mind is associated by scientists with activities involving imagination, memory and intuition.
+When the brain slows down to 7 to 14 HZ, we are in a more relaxed alpha state that allows us to be more receptive, open, and less critical.
+Scientists associate this state of mind with activities involving imagination, memory, and intuition.